 The ACT For-Hire Trucking Index is a monthly survey of for-hire trucking service providers.
 ACT Research converts responses into diffusion indexes, where the neutral or flat activity level is 50.

+The Capacity Index increased by 3.2 points m/m to 50.8 in September, from 47.6 in August.
+This month’s reading marks the first time in fourteen months that capacity has expanded, albeit just slightly.
+This month’s uptick likely reflects the more stable demand and rate environment, which no longer necessarily signal further retrenchment.
+Fleet margin pressure suggests little appetite for capacity expansion but slowing private fleet growth is taking pressure off.
 US Class 8 demand is softening, indicating that tractor fleet growth—a key reason this cycle is the longest on record—may soon be coming to an end.
 However, further declines are needed for capacity to start tightening.

-The Driver Availability Index increased to 55.4 in August, from 53.1 in July.
-August marks the 27th month in row the index has been at or above 50.
-Driver availability remains persistently elevated and far from a shortage, partly supported by older drivers sticking around to help with higher living costs, and partly by the rise in migration in the past few years.
+The Driver Availability Index decreased to 53.6 in September, from 55.4 in August.
+September marks the 28th month in row the index has been at or above 50.
+Driver availability remains persistently elevated and far from a shortage, partly supported by older drivers sticking around to help with higher living costs, and partly by the rise in migration since the pandemic.
+That said, driver availability is likely to fall somewhat in the coming months as the FMCSA closes a loophole forcing downgrades in CDLs of drivers in prohibited status.
+A tightening in the driver market, which could come from the long cyclical lag from lower rates or the baby boomer retirement wave, would help to spur the recovery in rates.

 (miles/tractor)